Jakepodell/WVNHS-Nickelfish-Update/README.md

 # Welcome to the [WVNHS Search Page](http://www.wvnhs.com/search)!

 This page is the newest addition to Wayne Valley's National Honor Society website, and allows users to quickly search through all of the members in the organization.
+Each member's first and last name appear, as well as a proof-of-concept dummy info button.
 It was created as an example to practice new Web Development technologies and philosophies.
 These include:
 * <strong>Javascript namespace objects
 * <strong>Bootstrap CSS
 * <strong>Angular.js